Thursday, 30 December 2021

 Ally and Cat went to see The Prince of Egypt in London last week, and noticed the same thing: although fairly well attended there were still gaps in the audience and at the end of the performance the cast came back into the stage to thank the audience for turning up in these difficult times.

 The government seem to be waiting to see just how overwhelming to hospitals the Omicron variant turns out to be, before imposing yet more restrictions.
-I understand their hesitation - if they lock down more that necessary people will be very angry and demoralised, but of course if they don’t lock down enough then they will be blamed if the daily death toll increases significantly.
+I understand their hesitation - if they lock down more than necessary people will be very angry and demoralised, but of course if they don’t lock down enough then they will be blamed if the daily death toll increases significantly.
 I would hate to have to make that call.

-Saturday 18 December 2021
+Saturday, 18 December 2021

 Goodbye to Longannet